Jennal/goplay-client-cpp/README.md

 # GoPlay-Client-Cpp

-GoPlay is framework for game service, written by pure golang.
+[GoPlay](https://github.com/jennal/goplay) is a framework for game service, written by pure golang.

 GoPlay-Client-Cpp is a C++ client for GoPlay.